Uniform models and short curves for random 3-manifolds

 Our methods follow closely~\cite{BMNS16} and~\cite{BD15} where uniform $\ep$-model metrics are constructed for special classes of 3-manifolds.

-The idea is the following: We can obtain a hyperbolic metric on $M_f$ by a hyperbolic cone manifold deformation from a finite volume metric on a {\em drilled} manifold $\mb{M}$ which has the following form: Let $\Sigma\times[1,4]$ be a tubular neighborhood of $\Sigma\subset M_f$.
+The idea is the following.
+We can obtain a hyperbolic metric on $M_f$ by Hodgson and Kerckhoff's effective Hyperbolic Dehn Surgery~\cite{HK:universal} from a complete finite volume hyperbolic metric on a {\em drilled} manifold $\mb{M}$ which has the following form.
+Let $\Sigma\times[1,4]$ be a tubular neighborhood of $\Sigma\subset M_f$.
 We consider 3-manifolds diffeomorphic to

 where $P_j$ is a pants decomposition of the surface $\Sigma\times\{j\}$.
 A finite volume hyperbolic metric on such a manifold can be constructed explicitly by gluing together the convex cores of two maximally cusped handlebodies $H_1,H_2$ and three maximally cusped I-bundles $\Omega_1,Q,\Omega_2$.